QbrainLTD/kshera_server/README.md

 Writer: idan Arbeli | 0504050514
 ---

-# Business Card Backend API
+# Business restaurant Backend API

-This repository contains the backend server for the Business Card site, developed to provide the necessary API endpoints for user management and business card creation.
+This repository contains the backend server for the Business restaurant site, developed to provide the necessary API endpoints for user management and business restaurant creation.
 It’s built using Node.js and Express, with various middleware and libraries to ensure security, validation, and performance.

 ### Writer: Idan Arbeli